Analyze Engagement Results: eNPS Report

 It allows you to:

-• Understand how sentiment is spread across the organization
+• Understand how sentiment at a glance

 Response-Breakdown.png